-Henley Regatta was first held in 1839 and has been held annually ever since, except during the two World Wars.
+Henley Regatta was first held in 1839 and has been held annually ever since, with the exception of the years affected by the two World Wars and the COVID-19 pandemic.
 Originally staged by the Mayor and people of Henley as a public attraction with a fair and other amusements, the emphasis rapidly changed so that competitive amateur rowing became its main purpose.
-The Regatta took place on a single afternoon but proved so popular with oarsmen that the racing lasted for two days from 1840
+The Regatta took place on a single afternoon but proved so popular with oarsmen that the racing lasted for two days from 1840.

 From the Past to the Present

 "That from the lively interest which has been manifested at the various boat races which have taken place on the Henley Reach during the last few years, and the great influx of visitors on such occasions this meeting is of the opinion that the establishing of an annual regatta, under judicious and respectable management, would not only be productive of the most beneficial results to the town of Henley, but from its peculiar attractions would also be a source of amusement and gratification to the neighbourhood, and the public in general."